-- 9. If the device being programmed does turn off after following the instructions in Step 7, you will need to verify the code set by pressing the Numeric Keys in sequence, as instructed in Figure 26.
-Point the remote at the device being programmed, and press the "1" Button to see whether the device turns back on. - 10.
+- 9. If the device being programmed does turn off after following the instructions in Step 7, you will need to verify the code set by pressing the Numeric Keys 1 in sequence, as instructed in Figure 26.
+Point the remote at the device being programmed, and press the "1" Button 1 to see whether the device turns back on. - 10.
 After pressing and releasing the "1" Button 1, check to see whether the device has turned back on.
 If it has, skip to Step 12.
 If it does not turn off, press the "2" Button 1, or the next button in the numeric sequence if you are repeating the procedure, as instructed by the LCD screen in Figure 28.

 POWER ON?
-Y->set n->1~0
+Y->set N->1~0

-11. When pressing the "1" button does not turn the device being programmed back on, repeat the procedure by trying the remainder of the Numeric Keys (1) in sequence, each time
+11. When pressing the "1" button does not turn the device being programmed back on, repeat the procedure by trying the remainder of the

-- pressing and then releasing the button to see whether the new device turns back on.
+- Numeric Keys in sequence, each time pressing and then releasing the button to see whether the new device turns back on.
 When it does, skip to the next step.
 However, if you try all 10 numeric keys and find that the unit will not turn on, you won't be able to use this method to program the device.
 Press the Clear Button to exit the programming process.
-You'll need to follow the Learning Commands instructions below to enter the codes for this device into the DPR remote. - 12.
+You'll need to follow the Learning Commands instructions below to enter the codes for this device into the AVR remote. - 12.
 When pressing one of the numeric keys in Step 10 or 11 causes the device being programmed to turn back on, follow the instructions shown in Figure 26 and press the Set Button within five seconds of the device turning on.
 After you press the Set button, the top line of the LCD display will read SAUING... and then the word SAUED will flash four times in the center of the bottom line. - 13.
 When the codes are saved, the remote will return to normal operation, and whenever you press the Input Selector Button 4 that was just programmed, the codes for the new device will be used.
+If no further buttons are pressed, the remote will revert back to the default setting for AVR commands.